-Grant Thornton Bermuda wants to protect the privacy of our clients and all third parties whose personal information we use in the course of our professional engagements.
+Grant Thornton Bermuda wants to protect the privacy of our clients and all third parties whose personal information we use in the course of our professional engagements, in accordance with the Personal Information Protection Act, 2016 (as amended) ("PIPA").

 Please read the following statement in order to understand how we use your personal information.